Weakly asymmetric facilitated exclusion process: Introduction

 The totally asymmetric version of this process (where particles only jump to the right) has been studied in \cite{basu2009FTASEP} (approach to the phase transition) and \cite{chen2018limiting,goldstein2019FTASEP,goldstein2021FTASEP} (identification of the stationary states).
 Starting from a step initial condition, contrary to the well-studied totally asymmetric simple exclusion process (TASEP), a downstep leads to a rarefaction fan with a discontinuity \cite{gabel2010FEP}.
 For the same initial condition, at large time $t$, particle positions fluctuate on the $t^{1/3}$ scale with Tracy-Widom GUE statistics, while the fluctuations of the rightmost particle, \textit{i.e.}~at the discontinuity, have Tracy-Widom GSE statistics \cite{baik2018FTASEP}.
 The symmetric FEP has been studied as well, on the periodic lattice.
-It was found \cite{blondel2020FEP,blondel2021FEP} that in the diffusive space-time scaling, and under the hydrodynamic limit, the macroscopic density $\rho$ evolves according to a Stefan problem written as $\partial_t\rho=\partial_{uu}\big(\frac{2\rho-1}{\rho}\mathbf{1}_{\rho>1/2}\big)$, with the space variable $u$ belonging to the one-dimensional torus of size $1$.
+It was found \cite{blondel2020FEP,blondel2021FEP} that in the diffusive space-time scaling, and under the hydrodynamic limit, the macroscopic density $\rho$ evolves according to a Stefan problem written as $\partial_t\rho=\partial_{xx}\big(\frac{2\rho-1}{\rho}\mathbf{1}_{\rho>1/2}\big)$, with the space variable $x$ belonging to the one-dimensional torus of size $1$.
 In other words, starting the microscopic dynamics from a density profile with both supercritical and subcritical regions, the diffusive supercritical phase progressively invades the subcritical phase via moving interfaces, until one or the other phase disappears.
 For the partially asymmetric version, where particles jump to the right at rate $p<1$ and to the left at rate $q<p$, invariant measures have been characterized on the torus \cite{gabel2010FEP} and on the line \cite{ayyer2020stationary}.
-Recently, \cite{ESZ} showed that the hydrodynamic limit (in the hyperbolic scaling) is given by the unique entropy solution of $\partial_t\rho+(2p-1)\partial_x\left(\frac{(1-\rho)(2\rho-1)}{\rho}\mathbf{1}_{\rho>1/2}\right)$, with $x\in\R$.
+Recently, \cite{ESZ} showed that the hydrodynamic limit (in the hyperbolic scaling) is given by the unique entropy solution of $\partial_t\rho+(2p-1)\partial_x\big(\frac{(1-\rho)(2\rho-1)}{\rho}\mathbf{1}_{\rho>1/2}\big)$, with $(t,x)\in\R_+\times \R$.
+Finally, in \cite{EZ23}, the authors start the facilitated exclusion process from a stationary measure, and prove central limit results for the density fluctuation field in the symmetric, weakly asymmetric, and totally asymmetric cases.